gopalsamyrajendran/gopalsamyrajendran/README.md

 **ABOUT ME:**

-<h4 align="left">Hi 👋, I'm Gopalsamy Rajendran, A passionate cybersecurity researcher from India currently working as a Senior Security Engineer at ACCUBITS TECHNOLOGIES PVT LTD. </h4>
+<h4 align="left">Hi 👋, I'm Gopalsamy Rajendran, A passionate cybersecurity researcher from India currently working as a Senior Consultant </h4>

 **GITHUB STATS:**